tuxology/tracevizlab/labs/301-tracing-multiple-machines/README.md

 ```

-On the **client machine** the following script will start the tracing on the server, then record a trace of the payload, finally stop the trace on the server and bring the trace to this machine.
-We'll save it as ``~/traceClientServer``
+On the **client machine** the following script will start the tracing on the server, then record a trace of the payload, finally stop the trace on the server and get the remote trace to this machine.
+We'll run it from the directory of your choice and save it as [`traceClientServer`](scripts/traceClientServer).

 ```
 #!/bin/bash